efliks/MolarisTools/examples/QMMM_Alchemical_FEP/readme.txt

-This example shows how to run a QM(ai)/MM alchemical mutagenesis.
+This example shows how to run QM(ai)/MM alchemical mutagenesis.

 On going from state I to state II, two hydrogen atoms are replaced by dummy atoms and a carbon atom is replaced by an oxygen atom.